trider/rapid-react-tutorial/rapid-react-tutorial-02/README.md

-# ReactJS for Angular Developers Part 1: Routing
+# Rapid React Part 2: Routing

 In Part 1, we started with a brief introduction to ReactJS.
 Next, we created and ran a boilerplate project.
 In this installment, we will begin building a Task Management web app.
 The app will have two pages.
 The first is a placeholder Login page with a title and link to the application’s Home (Tasks) page